kaaengine/kaa/docs/tutorial/part01.rst

 The tutorial assumes you have installed kaaengine==0.4 and have python 3.6.1 or newer.

 By the end of this tutorial you will code a complete game: a top-down shooter with animations, physics, sounds, basic AI, HUD display and multiple scenes.
-You will be surprised how easy and intuitive it is with kaa engine.
+You will be surprised how easy and intuitive it is with the kaa engine.

 With just about 400 lines of python code you'll build this game: